msaspence/flickrfeed/README.md

     * photos are loaded in batches of 18
     * the next 6 batches following the one one screen are prefetched
     * actual image files are lazy loaded if the photo is within 1000px of the visible screen
+  * URLs - The application must be mounted at the root of the domain

 ## What next